Universal solvent quality crossover of the zero shear rate viscosity of semidilute DNA solutions: Solvent quality crossover of the zero shear rate viscosity

-\cite{Liu20091069} have recently examined the concentration dependence of the longest relaxation time $\lambda_{1}$ of semidilute solutions by studying the relaxation of stretched single T4 DNA molecules after extension.
-They find that the scaling of $\lambda_{1}$ in the semidilute unentangled regime obeys the power law expression predicted by blob theory,
+\citet{Liu20091069} have recently examined the concentration dependence of $\lambda_{1}$ by studying the relaxation of stretched single T4 DNA molecules in semidilute solutions.
+They find that at $22 \degC$, the longest relaxation time obeys the power law,

+where, $\lambda_{1,z}$ is the longest relaxation time in the dilute limit.
+This clearly suggests that, (i) for the solution of T4 DNA considered in their work, $22 \degC$ is in the crossover regime, and (ii) the relaxation time also obeys a power law in the crossover regime (as observed here for viscosity), with an effective exponent $\nueff \approx 0.56$.

+It is worth noting that, for T4 DNA molecules dissolved in the solvent used in the present work, $22 \degC$ corresponds to a value of the solvent quality parameter $z=1.17$.